KristinaKripke/TrelloAPI/ReadMe.md

 ### API testing project

 ### 🌟 About
 This project serves as an educational resource to test REST APIs using Postman, newman, and Node.js.
 It provides practical, hands-on experience with automating API tests, validating responses, and integrating tests into CI/CD workflows, running tests automatically with GitHub Actions.
+Test scenarios for this projects:
+1. Create a board.
+2. Get boards.
+3. Update board.
+4. Delete board.
+5. Create a list.
+6. Get a list.
+7. Move list to another board.
+8. Create a card.
+9. Get a card.
+10. Delete a card.

+There are positive and negative test cases for all scenarios.
+A total of 129 tests.
+If everything is set up correctly all tests are passing.
+You can find all test cases here: [Test cases](/testCases.md)

 ***API documentation:*** [TrelloAPI](https://developer.atlassian.com/cloud/trello/rest/api-group-actions/#api-group-actions)